Donor Wall at Carle Health

 An organization with a strong culture of philanthropy has a connected community—not individual silos or departments.
 Many organizations separate donors, foundation staff, physicians, board members, and volunteers, and communication flows to individual silos rather than between groups.

 Philanthropy is one of the most effective accelerants to achieve a commonly held vision.
-When members from every stakeholder group can explain how and why they’ve committed their own resources and time to achieve this vision, others are attracted to join the mission.
+When members of every stakeholder group commit their resources and time to achieve the vision and explain their reasons, it draws others to join the mission.

 To do this, all critical stakeholder groups must have the same information about the organization, and this happens through consistent communication.
 Organizations with deeply abiding philanthropic cultures tell their story throughout their organizations: